 Exploration to date has entailed:

-Detailed structural and geological mapping of over 250 near surface underground adits witin the oxidised saprolite and over 60 historic open cut hydraulic workings.
+Detailed structural and geological mapping of hundreds of near surface underground adits witin the oxidised saprolite and over a hundred historic open cut hydraulic workings.

 Surface geological mapping.